-Since moving to Denver, I’ve found this is just too heavy on my hair when I straighten it, so instead I have switched to this Keratin oil.
+Since moving to Denver, I’ve found this is just too heavy on my hair when I straighten it, so instead I have switched to this Verb Ghost oil.

 **Note: One of the reasons I straighten it (without a straightener) is because I can go longer between washes with my hair still looking good.